 *In container 5 you will more of color 2, slightly changing the color (color 5)

-Here is how my daughter's bedroom ombre wall turned out:
+Here is how my daughter's bedroom ombre wall turned out.
+You can see the gradual ombre effect.

 Well, we hope this gives you a great visual guide on how to paint an ombre wall with 2 colors of paint.